Black holes in a swirling universe: Schwarzschild black hole in a swirling universe

 Indeed the metric~\eqref{swirling-bh} is characterised by a coordinate singularity located at $r=2m$, which identifies the event horizon of the black hole.
 This latter is a Killing horizon that has the same significance of the standard Schwarzschild horizon.
 The presence of the rotating background deforms the horizon geometry, making it more oblate, while maintaining exactly the same surface of the Schwarzschild black hole, for the same values of the mass parameter $m$.
 In Fig.~\ref{picture-horizons} the deformation is pictured for different intensities of the rotating gravitational background, governed by the new parameter $\jmath$ introduced by the Ehlers transformation.

 The solution~\eqref{swirling-bh} is free from axial conical singularities: to verify this, it is sufficient to consider the ratio between the perimeter of a small circle around the $z$-axis, both for $\theta=0$ and $\theta=\pi$, and its radius.
 Such a ratio must be equal to $2\pi$, in case one wants to avoid angular defects.
-It turns out that, for the metric (\ref{bh-rot-universe}), the ratios in the two limits are equal to $2\pi$
+It turns out that, for the metric (\ref{swirling-bh}), the ratios in the two limits are equal to $2\pi$

-The metric function $\omega(r,\theta)$ is regular on the symmetry axis, thus implying the absence of Misner strings or NUT charges.
+The metric function $\omega(r,\theta)$, as in the electric LWP ansatz (\ref{LWP-e}), is regular both asymptotically and on the symmetry axis, thus implying the absence of Misner strings or NUT charges.
 It is not only continuous, as we can appreciate by the following limits

 but also its first and second derivative are continuous.

 A peculiar characteristic of this metric is that the angular velocity $\Omega$ on the $z$-axis is not constant, and it increases in opposite directions in the two hemispheres